-PP: It varies I guess but I’d say we spend a week or so proofing the image, getting the colour right and making any changes to the composition, then I usually leave the print with you for a while.
+PP: It varies I guess, but I’d say we spend a week or so proofing the image, getting the colour right and making any changes to the composition, then I usually leave the print with you for a while.
 I think it’s important to live with the image a little before we finalise it.
-Once you’re happy I go on to print the full edition and that probably takes another week or so.
-It's probably longer than most people would think.
+Once you’re happy I go on to print the full edition.
+That probably takes another week or so, so it's probably longer than most people would think.

 One thing I'm always asked is if you mapped out the series right at the very beginning?
 We began in 2010, do you have ideas dating from back then?

 E: No, the ideas have developed over the years.
 I look for inspiration in books, exhibitions, films, travel, conversations with friends, being outside, walking around a new city, old shop signage, antiques shops… anywhere really.
 Just being present in the world.
 For Q is for Quince and Quail I took inspiration from some old French lithographs I picked up at a car boot sale, particularly with relation to the colour.

 PP: We have a shared love of Folk and Popular Art, what other influences do you have?

 E: I am very inspired by folk art of all sorts, in particular the collection of the American Folk Art Museum.
 I also love the paintings of Ravilious and Paul Nash, John Piper and Christopher Wood, Ben Shahn and Vuillard.
 It’s funny but when I was a child, my parents seeing my interest in drawing were always trying to drag me to art galleries but to my shame I was very unenthusiastic.